John R. Tyson

 Professor of Church History and Director of United Methodist Studies

-While trying his hand at Business Administration as a major, at Grove City College, Tyson experienced a call to ministry and switched to majors in History and Religion.
+While trying his hand at Business Administration as a major, at Grove City College, John experienced a call to ministry and switched to majors to History and Religion.
 He attended seminary at Asbury Theological Seminary, receiving the M.Div.
-After brief pastorates in Florida and Pennsylvania, he pursed doctoral studies at Drew University, earning the M.Phil. and Ph.D. in Theological and Religious Studies.
-Desiring to know more about his own theological heritage, he wrote his Ph.D. dissertation on “Charles Wesley’s Theology of the Cross.”
+After pastorates in Cocoa, FL and New Kensington, PA, he pursed doctoral studies at Drew University, in Madison, NJ where he earned the M.Phil. and Ph.D. in Theological and Religious Studies.
+Desiring to discover his own theological heritage, John wrote his Ph.D. dissertation on “Charles Wesley’s Theology of the Cross.”

-In his spare time John enjoys reading, writing, and sports.
-He is an avid Pirates, Penguins and Steelers fan.
+In his spare time John enjoys reading, writing, attending live music, swing dancing, biking, and walking the Erie Canal Path, and sports of all sorts.
+He is an avid Pittsburgh Pirates, Penguins and Steelers fan.